DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room2.png)

-Now, enter the room with a (omni) microphone in your hand, and stand-up exactly at the center: the microphone captures "components" of each loudspeaker, as equal parts (50%).
+Now, you enter the room with a (omnidirectional) microphone in your hand, and stand-up exactly at the center of the room: the microphone captures "components" of each loudspeaker, as equal parts (50%/50%/50%/50%).

 image3 here comin' soon

 As soon as you move freely into the room (any direction, any distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depends your position regardling them).
+If the microphone is near as possible of a loudspeaker, it will capture max of it, and nearly nothing of the opposite loudspeaker, and so on.

 image3 here comin' soon